Gigahawk/esPod/README.md

 - [My own piPod](https://github.com/Gigahawk/pipod_hw)
     - The general concept of an iPod board replacement has been rattling in my head for a really long time, this was my first (unfinished/untested attempt)
     - Closely matches the original iPod board shape
-    - Uses a STP240320_0200B display with this [https://github.com/Gigahawk/STP240320_0200B_b2b](board to board adapter) and a 3D printed shell to mount securely into housing with good alignment
+    - Uses a STP240320_0200B display with this [board to board adapter](https://github.com/Gigahawk/STP240320_0200B_b2b) and a 3D printed shell to mount securely into housing with good alignment
     - DAC choices limited due to RPi's inability to generate I2S MCLK
     - Uses a coprocessor to translate clickwheel SPI to I2C and handle standby
         - In theory it might have been possible to elimitate this with the BTN1 method described below, but some work would have been needed to get the Pi to act as a SPI slave on SPI1/2 (SPI1 is dedicated to driving the display)